dspeyer/dspeyer.github.io/magic.md

 | Assistant | -2 |

 Note that these are modifiers to the DC, not the rating.
 They do not affect cost.

+Somatic components require a hand (or nonhuman equivalent).
+They hand may either be empty or wielding something relevant to the magic source (a weapon for a monk, instrument for a bard, tool for artificier, holy symbol for shaman, etc.).

 Material components, like verbal and somatic, are personal and meaningful to the caster.
 Gathering components for a spell from a well-packed component pouch takes a standard action.